 Top International Fine Art Fairs

-While art biennials and triennials were the trend of the nineties, fine art fairs are the trend of the 21st century, with new art and antique fairs and festivals springing up in diverse parts of the world.
+While art biennials and triennials were the trends of the nineties, fine art fairs are the trend of the 21st century, with new art and antique fairs and festivals springing up in diverse parts of the world.

 Art fairs typically take place over several days.
 Gallery owners rent a booth or space to showcase their gallery artists.
 During the event, many art sales are conducted while other events like symposiums, tours, and performances happen.